 As a starting point for our computations we take the Kerr solution in {\em Kerr coordinates} which are horizon-penetrating.
 Using the {\em ``height-function''-technique} from Zenginoğlu \cite{Zenginoglu:2007jw}, we apply a particular coordinate transformation in order to obtain compactified hyperboloidal ACMC-slices.
 This is to say, the coordinate transformation is chosen such that, in these compactified slices, the extrinsic mean curvature $K$ is asymptotically constant, $K=K_0 + {\cal O}(\sigma^4)$.
-Now we consider the regular momentum constraint as well as the Yamabe-like Hamiltonian constraint that arises in the conformal transverse traceless approach.
+Now we consider the momentum constraint as well as the Yamabe-like Hamiltonian constraint that arises in the conformal transverse traceless approach.
 The corresponding computational domain is bounded by $\scri$ (outer boundary) and by a marginally outer-trapped surface which serves as inner boundary.
 In other words, we excise the black hole interior and require that at the excision surface, the expansion of outgoing null rays vanishes.
 Of course, for the Kerr solution we started with, the constraints are identically satisfied.
 It is, however, easy to modify the set-up slightly and to compute initial data which correspond to {\em perturbed} Kerr black holes.
-To be more specific, we keep the coefficients, appearing in the constraint equations, as well as the boundary values of the solution to the momentum constraint as they are given by the Kerr solution in our ACMC-slices, but modify the {\em coordinate location} of the marginally outer-trapped surface.
+To be more specific, in the conformal transverse traceless approach, the constraint equations are written in terms of freely specifiable data.
+We keep these data, as well as the boundary values of the solution to the momentum constraint as they are given by the Kerr solution in our ACMC-slices, but modify the {\em coordinate location} of the marginally outer-trapped surface.
 We then solve the constraints in the new computational domain given by the modified inner boundary and obtain perturbed Kerr black hole data.